The Real Impact of SAP S/4HANA Migration Costs in 2026 on SAP Conversion Credits and Their Real Impact

 • Taking credits as assured discounts.

-• They are not fixed savings, rather conditional and time sensitive.
+• They are not fixed savings but rather conditional and time-sensitive.

 Such errors are the direct cause of the loss of value in SAP contract conversion.